-At the end of each reporting period, the Company's assets are reviewed to determine whether there is any indication that those assets may be impaired.
+At the end of each reporting period, the Company's long-lived assets are reviewed to determine whether there is any indication that those assets may be impaired.
 If such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment, if any.
 The recoverable amount is the higher of fair value less costs of disposal and value in use.
 Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's length transaction between knowledgeable and willing parties.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in the profit or loss for the period.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset is reduced to its recoverable amount and the impairment loss is recognized in the profit or loss for the period.
 For an asset that does not generate largely independent cash inflows, the recoverable amount is determined for the cash generating unit to which the asset belongs.